yewstack/yew/website/docs/concepts/wasm-bindgen/introduction.md

 ## [`wasm-bindgen`](https://crates.io/crates/wasm-bindgen)

 This crate provides many of the building blocks for the rest of the crates above.
-In this section we are only going to cover two main areas of the `wasm-bindgen` crate and that is the macro and some of the types / traits you will see pop up again and again.
+In this section we are only going to cover two main areas of the `wasm-bindgen` crate and that is the macro and some types / traits you will see pop up again and again.

 ### `#[wasm_bindgen]` macro

 The `#[wasm_bindgen]` macro, in a high level view, is your translator between Rust and JavaScript, it allows you to describe imported JavaScript types in terms of Rust and vice versa.
-Using this macro is more advanced and you shouldn't need to reach for it unless you are trying to interop with an external JavaScript library.
+Using this macro is more advanced, and you shouldn't need to reach for it unless you are trying to interop with an external JavaScript library.
 The `js-sys` and `web-sys` crates are essentially imported types using this macro for JavaScript types and the browser API respectively.